 |Weight:||12 ounces – 1 pound!|

-Premier Outdoor Gear’s exclusive Rocky Top Camping Hammock includes all you need to begin enjoying your hammock immediately.
-POG’s Rocky Top Camping Hammock is made of our exclusive high strength ripstop nylon fabric and is packed with other features that you will only find in hammocks exceeding the price of our camping hammock by $60 or more.
-When your plans call for a relaxing afternoon in the backyard or a rugged backpack overnight, POG Rocky Top Lightweight Camping Hammock will be there for you.
+According to reviewers, Premier Outdoor Gear’s exclusive Rocky Top Camp Hammock includes all you need to begin enjoying your hammock immediately.
+POG’s Rocky Top is made of our exclusive high strength ripstop nylon fabric and is packed with other features that you will only find in others exceeding the price of ours by $60 or more.
+When your plans call for a relaxing afternoon in the backyard or a rugged backpack overnight, POG Rocky Top Lightweight Hammock will be there for you.
 Reviewers best choice, buyers best choice.

-The Thunderhead Model includes a lightweight breathable ripstop nylon hammock, 9-ft tree friendly straps with adjustable loops, and hard anodized aircraft aluminum carabiners.
+The Thunderhead Model includes a lightweight breathable ripstop nylon, 9-ft tree friendly straps with adjustable loops, and hard anodized aircraft aluminum carabiners.

-Our customers give our ripstop nylon two thumbs up over the scratchy and less breathable standard material, so called “parachute” polyester/nylon blends, that most other makers use.
+Our reviewers give our ripstop nylon two thumbs up over the scratchy and less breathable standard material, so called “parachute” polyester/nylon blends, that most other makers use.
 Our Amazon reviews agree that ripstop is the best.

 See what customers have to say about our products!